Marty Sheargold: Radio

 Sheargold's first job in radio was replacing Greg Fleet on a breakfast radio show in Adelaide.

 From 2003 to 2008, Marty was the co-host of Triple M's The Shebang with Fifi Box and later a third host, Paul Murray, which initially aired as a national drive-time show, before moving to the breakfast slot in Sydney from 2007.
 The show finished in October 2008.

 In May 2010, Sheargold joined Nova 106.9, replacing Ash Bradnam.
 In August 2011, Meshel, Tim and Marty moved to Melbourne and became the national drive show on Nova FM, replacing Fitzy and Wippa.
 After Meshel Laurie departed in 2014, Kate Ritchie joined the drive show, which became known as Kate, Tim & Marty.

 On 24 July 2020, Sheargold announced his resignation from Kate, Tim & Marty and his last show was on 11 September.

 In 2021 the Marty Sheargold Show replaced The Hot Breakfast on Triple M Melbourne.
-In March 2021, Sheargold joined the cast of Fisk as law partner Ray Gruber.

 In February 2025, Sheargold's employment was terminated by Triple M after he made disparaging comments about the Matildas and women's sport.

 Television

 Sheargold appeared as a guest comedian on the RMITV show Under Melbourne Tonight on 2 November 1995.

 He has also appeared in Australian TV comedy productions such as The Micallef Program in 1998 and The Mick Molloy Show in 1999, where he appeared in the 'Bob's Scrapbook' segment.
 He was also seen on Russell Gilbert Live (2000) and Russell Gilbert Was Here!
 (2001), and as host, creator and writer on Hahn Ice Headliners (1997–98) on The Comedy Channel.

 In 2003, Sheargold appeared in Bad Eggs, The Forest, and in Welcher & Welcher as The Courier.
 He returned to television in 2009 as Paolo in The Librarians.

+In March 2021, Sheargold joined the cast of Fisk as law partner Ray Gruber.